-- Dehydrate beans: You can dehydrated cooked beans.
+- Dehydrate beans: You can dehydrate cooked beans.
 These can then be softened by pouring water over them and letting them sit for 5-15 minutes (the process is called cold-soaking).
 You can also blend dehydrated beans into a flour to add to baked goods.

 - Sneak beans into all meals: Once you’ve made a big pot of beans, you can use them in all sorts of ways.
-I even put bean mash into my bread dough so my kids get a bit of extra nutrition!
+I even put bean mash into my bread dough, so my kids get a bit of extra nutrition!

 8. Stockpile Some “Luxury” Foods

 Most people prep for a “SHTF” or “doomsday” event, so they stockpile the absolute basics.
-But, in reality, most disasters don’t bring about doomsday: They are short-term events which are usually more inconvenient than deadly.
+But, in reality, most disasters don’t bring about doomsday: They are short-term events that are usually more inconvenient than deadly.